bscs3a/Point-of-Sales/public/finance/functions/documentation.md

 ```

 4. getGroupCode($groupType);
-- synonymous to the getLedgerCode()
+- synonymous to the getLedgerCode(), but considers the grouptype

 5. getTotalOfAccountType($accountType, $year = null, $month = null)
 - synonymous to the getAccountBalance(), but this one consider the account type

 6. getAccountCode($accountType)
-- synonymous to the getLedgerCode()
+- synonymous to the getLedgerCode(), but considers the accounttype

 7. insertLedgerXact($debitLedger, $creditLedger, $amount, $details = null, $year = null, $month = null)
 - this function allows you to insert a transaction in the ledger transaction table.